Derby City Council uses a Strengths Based Approach for all work with children and families.

 The following people may apply with the leave of the court:

-- The child him/herself if the court is satisfied that he/she has sufficient understanding to make the application;
+- The child themselves if the court is satisfied that they have sufficient understanding to make the application;

 - Any person with a genuine interest in the child's welfare.